hihayk/cabana-react/README.md

 <br />

-## Take part in the Alpha Projects
-We want to test the durability of the React version of Cabana.
-To do this, we want to try and implement (ie. code) something designed with the Sketch library, and see how the process feels.

-[You can take part here](https://docs.google.com/document/d/1-l3p8BzwHaukl3mhh8bSb5C1hVjb7MNuWFtS4xEfOj4/edit?usp=sharing), and share in the glory of Cabana-React!

 ## [Docs](https://cabana-react-docs.herokuapp.com)

 **See the documentation at [cabana-react-docs.herokuapp.com](https://cabana-react-docs.herokuapp.com)** for more information about using `cabana-react`!
+NOTE: The docs site may take ~30sec to load as it's running on a free Heroku instance and may need some time to spin up.
+Enjoy a quiet mental break 

 ## Example: Your first Cabana component